pink-27/Distributed-InMemory-Key-Val-Store/README.md

 - Logs technically exist.
 Snapshots don't.
 - If the leader crashes, leadership dies with it (no re-elections yet).
-- Followers will delete logs on command, even if those were committed — whoops?
-- Everything is in one process.
+- Everything is in one process (multithreaded).
 But it dreams of scale.

 ## Coming Soon (Maybe)

 - Real networking
 - Crash recovery that recovers something
-- Persistence, because memory is fleeting
 - Proper elections, not just a designated leader at launch

 ## License